Werner Heisenberg (1901-1976) was a German theoretical physicist and 1932 Nobel Prize winner.

 In 1943, the Manhattan Project established the Alsos Mission to investigate German progress in developing a nuclear weapon.
-The United States took custody numerous German nuclear scientists throughout 1944 and 1945.
+The United States took numerous German nuclear scientists into custody throughout 1944 and 1945.
 Heisenberg and a number of other prominent German physicists were interned at Farm Hall in England immediately following the war.

-Heisenberg is best known for his uncertainty principle and theory of quantum mechanics which he published at the age of twenty-three in 1925.
+Heisenberg is best known for his uncertainty principle and theory of quantum mechanics, which he published at the age of twenty-three in 1925.
 He was awarded the Nobel Prize for Physics in 1932 for his subsequent research and application of this principle.

 For more information on Heisenberg's scientific achievements, visit the Nobel Prize website.